 An HVAC contractor will size the system based on the size of the house, the amount of insulation, types of windows and other considerations.
 The contractor may use the term "tons" when talking about the size of the system.
 One ton of air-conditioning equals 12,000 BTUs.

 For the system to work at peak efficiency, it's important that the ducts be sealed.
 Leaky ductwork can reduce the heating and cooling system's efficiency by up to 20 percent.
 You or your contractor can apply foil tape designed to seal ductwork or a mastic that you can paint on the seams of the ducts.
 And any sections of duct that run through an unconditioned space, one that is not heated or cooled, such as an attic or crawl space, should be covered in duct insulation.

 If you need to have ducts installed, the cost will be about double what you pay for the cooling unit alone.
 In these situations, the contractor may install the evaporator in the attic and run the ducts down through closets if possible.

 Mini-Split Air-Conditioning Costs

 In a mini-split system, each room or space to be cooled contains an evaporator, which is hidden in a decorative box that is installed high on a wall or on the ceiling.
 The evaporator is connected to an outdoor condenser by a small-diameter pipe.
-This type of system eliminates the need for ductwork, and they are often called ductless air-conditioning.
+This type of system eliminates the need for ductwork, and they're often called ductless air conditioning.